-The Boiler Bug Barn features many species of live insects, spiders, and other spineless relatives.
+The Boiler Bug Zoo features many species of live insects, spiders, and other spineless relatives.
 You’ll also find educational exhibits on insect products and the ecosystem services provided by insects and spiders.

 What’s in the Bug Barn?

 The Purdue Bug Barn has members of all four major groups of arthropods alive today.
 Arthropods are animals with a hard outer skeleton (exoskeleton), jointed legs, and segmented bodies.
 Hard on the outside, and squishy on the inside, they are the majority of animal species on Earth.

 Arthropods have 4 main groups:

 - Myriapods (centipedes and millipedes)

 Insects are the most diverse and numerous creatures on the planet.
 There are about one million known species of living insects, but estimates are that we have at least 5 million more species yet to be described.

 Although a few are considered pests, insects provide many important services for people through pollination, decomposition of dead plants and animals, and as a food source for people and wild animals.